oyedejioyewole/prodis/README.md

 DISCORD_CLIENT_ID *         // your application ID (or snowflake)
 DISCORD_CLIENT_SECRET *     // your application secret
-DISCORD_REDIRECT_URL *      // route to redirect to after authorizing the application JWT_SIGNING_KEY *           // random key used for signing JWTs used KV_URL *                    // your redis key-value database URL
+DISCORD_REDIRECT_URL *      // route to redirect to after authorizing the application KV_URL *                    // your redis key-value database URL
 TURNSTILE_SECRET_KEY        // the ID for your Turnstile protected site TURNSTILE_SITE_KEY          // the secret for your Turnstile protected site